Seirdy/seirdy.one/content/posts/website-best-practices.md

 * A homepage has a "search" box.
 The reader searches for the target page and clicks a result on the result page.

 Assume one of your readers has caching enabled, but their current cache is empty.
 They have a link to your homepage.
 Your reader should be able to perform at least two different flows to reach a target page, starting with navigating to your homepage.
 The total size transferred across their entire flow is the metric worth optimizing, not the weight of a single page.
 Set a performance budget for this flow.
+A "home, posts list, target page" flow can take a user from my homepage to this page using under 150&nbsp;KiB.

 Data is a scarce resource on metered connections; don't waste it on unnecessary information.
 At least half the data transferred across the flow should be semantically-meaningful compressed markup.
 Try testing a "lite" version of a page with non-semantic markup removed: strip any `<div>` or `<span>` elements, or attributes that don't have semantic value.
 Compare this "lite" page's compressed markup size with the total download size of an actual page.
 Do this for every page across a flow.